TobiasMelen/next-dev-https/README.md

 }
 ```

-_Tip: Don't use a port where you regulary host http stuff, your browser will remember the protocols for urls and get confused._
+_Tip: Don't use a port where you regulary host http stuff, your browser will remember the protocols for urls and get confused when you switch back and forth._

 ## Trusted certs?